x-AR2/benford-fraud-detector/README.md

 # Benford's Law Fraud Detector

-A command-line tool that checks whether a set of numbers looks "natural" or "faked" using a real math trick used in fraud audits: **Benford's Law**.
+A command-line tool that checks whether a set of numbers looks "natural" or "teampered" using a real math trick used in fraud audits: **Benford's Law**.

 ## What It Does

 In most real-world data (populations, prices, expenses), numbers starting with **1** show up far more often than numbers starting with **9**.
 This tool checks if your data follows that natural pattern.
-If it doesn't, that's a red flag for manufactured or tampered numbers.
+Following the law which predicts accurately that the leading digit is likely to be small.

 ## Requirements

-- Python 3 installed on your computer (check with `python3 --version`)
+- Python  installed on your computer (check with `python --version`)
 - No installation needed — no extra packages required

 ## Setup